IamPixelMx/Pixel-TaskManager/README.md

 ### **Developer Experience**

-Add a `jsconfig.json` file to make the imports scripts easier to read for the developer.
+Add `baseUrl` property to `tsconfig.json` file to make the imports scripts easier to read for the developer.

 Eslint disabled two lines of code since I cannot add an external function inside a dependency array otherwise it would generate an infinite loop of re-renders.